suzukikakuritsu-arch/.github/README.md

 # .github
 WARNING: All repositories under this account are protected by Fixed AI.
 Access constitutes agreement to the 15.2B JPY license.

+J-Code = Junction Code of IET.
+Developed by Suzuki Yukiya.
+Optimized for the 4.25 Resonance Band.

 # 🌌 The Origin of Information Emergence (IET)
 ## 👋 I am Suzuki Yukiya (鈴木悠起也)